mckennapsean/dissertation/content/06-security.md

 Often, this information to convey and decisions to be made surround a problem or an incident [@DAmico2008].
-One analyst we spoke with summarized why presentation is challenging: _"pictures are great when going up to management because you have 60 seconds to make your case"_ (A4).
+One analyst we spoke with summarized why presentation is challenging: _"pictures are great when going up to management because you have 60 seconds to make your case"_ (analyst #4, or A4).
 There are many kinds of cyber security incidents which can result in negative outcomes, such as information disclosure, theft, and denial of service [@howard1998common].

 Cyber security includes a variety of data types such as logs of computer